Effective Simulation of Quantum Entanglement Based on A Single-photon Field Modulated with Pseudorandom Phase Sequences

 \startpage{1}

 The phenomenon of quantum entanglement is perhaps the most fascinating and important feature\textbf{\ }of quantum theory.
 On the one hand, quantum entanglement underlies many of the most curious and controversial aspects of the quantum mechanical description of the world.
-On the other hand, quantum entanglement is widely appreciated as the essential ingredient of a quantum computer. \cite{Nielsen,Bennett,Jozsa}.
+On the other hand, quantum entanglement is widely appreciated as the essential ingredient of a quantum computer \cite{Nielsen,Bennett,Jozsa}.
 Quantum entanglement is first introduced by Einstein, Podolsky, and Rosen as most noticeable the EPR paradox \cite{Einstein}, which is at the origin of quantum nonlocality.
 Bell proposed a remarkable inequality imposed by a local hidden variable theory, which enables an experimental test on the quantum nonlocality \cite{Bell}.

-Some researchers have yet used classical approaches to simulate quantum entanglement theoretically and experimentally \cite{Lee1,Spreeuw,Massar}.
-However, the simulation require an exponentially growth of physical resources with the number of quantum particles.
-This limitation could be traced back to a lack of a rigorous tensor-product structure in terms of subsystems \cite{Jozsa1,Cerf}.
+Simulating quantum computation and entanglement using optical setups is investigated theoretically and experimentally \cite {Cerf,Lee1,Spreeuw,Spreeuw2,Matias,Francisco,Massar}.
+A quantum bit can be represented by a distinct path or space mode of a single-photon field in an interferometric setup, which was treated as classical optics analogies in the most of the cited papers.
+However, $2^{n}$ basis states of a $n$-qubit system must be represented by $2^{n}$ distinct paths or modes of a single-photon field.
+These simulations are not effective because of the exponential increase of the required physical resources with the number of quantum bits \cite{Cerf}.
+This drawback can be traced back to a lack of a rigorous tensor-product structure in terms of subsystems \cite{Jozsal,Blume} .
+It is usually considered that the quantum entanglement between two or more spatially separable particles can hardly be effectively simulated by using different degrees of freedom of a single-photon field.